 - sprinkle the old bay on both sides of the scallops

-- get your pan very hot
+- get the pan very hot

-- add the scallops carefully, not over crowding the pan (too many scallops will bring down the temperature of the pan)
+- add the scallops carefully, not overcrowding the pan (too many scallops will bring down the temperature of the pan)